 - 1. Table A10 provides an overview of service delivery levels, including backlogs (below minimum service level), for each of the main services. - 2.
-Good progress is being made with the eradication of current services backlogs.
-Housing remains a challenge. - Electricity services the current backlog has provisionally been eliminated. - 3.
+Good progress is being made with the eradication of current services backlogs, however housing remains a challenge. - Electricity services there is a backlog of households that are currently not electrified, the municipality provides candles, paraffin and matches to these households on a monthly basis. - 3.
 The budget provides for 2200 households to be registered as indigent in 2023/24, and therefore entitled to receiving Free Basic Services.
 The number is set to increase over the MTREF, especially by poor people seeking economic opportunities. - 4.
 In addition to the Free Basic Services, other rates rebate also applies to households.